The Best Bang for Your Buck Hardware for Deep Learning (Updated Summer 2024)

 • If your budget is slightly less than that, we recommend getting the RTX 4070 Ti.

-• If you're okay with buying second-hand, get one or more 2080 Ti's at a good price to get the most performance per euro spent.
+• If you're okay with buying second-hand, get one or more 3080's at a good price to get the most performance per euro spent.